pentaho/pdi-dataservice-plugin/doc/techOverview.md

 Any Transformation can be used as a virtual table.
 Here's out it works:
   0. In Spoon, an ETL designer [creates a Data Service](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/020#Create_a_Pentaho_Data_Service) on the step which will generate the virtual table's rows.
   0. Meta data is saved to the transformation describing the the virtual table's name and any optimizations applied.
-Optimizations are optional should never affect the Data Service's output.
-They serve only to speed up processing.
   0. On saving the transformation to a repository, a table in the repository's MetaStore maps the virtual table to the transformation in which it is defined.
-A Carte or DI Server must be connected to this repository and running for any Data Services to be accessible.
+A DI Server must be connected to this repository and running for any Data Services to be accessible.
   0. A user with a JDBC client [connects to the server](https://help.pentaho.com/Documentation/6.0/0L0/0Y0/090/040).
-The client can list tables, view table structure, and submit SQL SELECT queries.
+The client can list available Data Services (virtual tables), view table structure, and submit SQL SELECT queries.
   0. When the server receives a SQL query, the table name is resolved and the user-defined **Service Transformation** is loaded from the repository.
 The SQL is parsed and a second **Generated Transformation** is created, containing all of the query operations (grouping, sorting, filtering).
   0. Optimizations may be applied to the Service Transformation, depending on the user's query and constraints of the optimization type.
 These optimizations are intended to reduce the number of rows processed during query execution.
   0. Both transformations execute.
 Output from the service transformation is injected into the generated transformation, and output of the generated transformation is returned to the user as a Result Set.